<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Nicole Miller

 When it comes to employee benefits, Nicole Miller is a good person to have on your side.
 She’s worked in the insurance industry since 2004 and has experience working on both the insurance carrier/agency side.
 Her customers find her to be dependable, detail-oriented, and highly skilled at simplifying the complex.
-As Account Manager for National Insurance Services, Nicole works with Michigan schools, cities, and counties on their employee benefits, benefit communication, and wellness plans.
+As an Account Manager, Nicole works with Michigan public sector organizations on their employee benefits, benefit communication, and wellness plans.
 She helps employees and employers answer policy-related questions, resolve employee claim issues with carriers, and assists with employee or insurance committee meetings.
-Nicole is a licensed insurance agent.